Mallik-G/ADFv2FileloadandTransformation/README.md

      * Validation 2 : Check if Configuration exist for this file in File Config :
        This will check config table in SQL DB to verify if file with this name has config .If there is no config SP will return False.
   * If both validation(duplicate file and config exist) passess then if condition will invoke Azure Dataflow    transformation(DataflowTransformationandwritetoCSV).

+# 2. Pipeline(Using stored proc transformation): Fileimport_validate_Transform_SP  :

+The validation part is similer to above .
+If all Validation is success pipeline will call another pipline :DF_LoadtoSQLDBandTransformwithSP

+This pipeline will load the data to SQL Db using Dataflow .
+[Schema drift](https://docs.microsoft.com/en-us/azure/data-factory/concepts-data-flow-schema-drift) option will allow to read different  files with variable columns.